Some people — Ben Franklin, Steve Jobs and Oprah Winfrey jump to mind — seem born for success. But don’t think the same couldn’t be said about you.

 Assuming Einstein actually did say that, he might have been a little too modest about his intellectual abilities.
 However, he makes a good point about success.

-Along those same lines, let’s take a moment to hear from Socrates: “I am the wisest man alive, for I know one thing and that is that I know nothing.”
+Along those same lines, let’s take a moment to hear from Socrates, who said: “I am the wisest man alive, for I know one thing and that is that I know nothing.”

 Socrates may have been speaking on the importance of continual learning, but he also offers a reminder on the importance of self-awareness.

 The people who find success are the ones who know who they are.
 They know their abilities and limitations.
 As a result, they focus on where they excel, and they leave other jobs to people with different talents.